kompics/kompact/docs/src/local/schedulers.md

 ```rust,edition2018,no_run,noplaypen
 {{#rustdoc_include ../../examples/src/bin/counters_pool.rs:system}}
 ```

+The same effect could be achieved via a [configuration](configuration.md) file by setting `kompact.runtime.threads = 1`.

 If we run this, we will see exactly (modulo event timing) the same output as when running on the larger pool with Kompact's default settings.